No. PIP insurance only applies to vehicles with four wheels.

 Unlike some other law firms, our clients work directly with experienced motorcycle accident attorneys – not with case managers or paralegals.
 Our small-firm approach means you always have access to the lawyer handling your case.
 In order to properly build your case, we take the time to get to know you and how your motorcycle accident has affected your life.

+We have secured numerous life-changing results across more than 30 years of representing injured persons in Sarasota, Tampa Bay, and throughout Florida.
+We have the experience, resources and know-how to handle serious accidents with serious injuries.
 Although motorcycles make up about 3% of all registered vehicles in the United States, motorcyclists accounted for 15.5% of all traffic fatalities and 3.4% of all injuries in 2023.
 Motorcycle accidents in Florida are a major issue, especially in the past 3 years.
 From 2022-2024, Florida was the No. 1 state in the country for motorcycle fatalities, despite being only the third largest state in terms of population.
 According to the Florida Highway Safety and Motor Vehicles (FHSMV) “Crash Dashboard,” Florida has seen the following in terms of motorcycle accidents and fatalities from 2022 through September 10, 2025:

 Motorcyclists suffer catastrophic injuries because riders are more exposed than passengers in other vehicles.
 Although we highly recommend that motorcyclists wear helmets and protective attire, this does not always protect them in crashes.
 Motorcycles do not have seatbelts or other safety measures that cars have to protect passengers, meaning bike wrecks are typically more severe than collisions between cars.